 October’s Poet of the Month is someone that you need to keep an eye on.
 Underestimate Damian Rucci at your own risk.
 He’s a firestarter.

 I also just knew that he would send that photo to go with this.

+Hi Damian, how does it feel to October’s Poet of the Month at Cultured Vultures?
 Feels goddamned good!
 I’m absolutely honored and blown away by it to be honest.
 Poetry has always been a weird thing in my life and being recognized for it is both surreal and gratifying.
 I’ve struggled with the term “poet” for years.
 To me, it seemed that most folks who were calling themselves poets were pretentious asshats who do that weird sing song thing where they raise the pitch of their voice at the end of every line.
 I was predominately a prose writer and poetry was always a guilty habit of mine— I would write little haikus in my school notebooks, hundreds of angsty love poems riddled my teenage years, and I wrote lyrics for half a dozen failed bands across the Jersey Shore.